 ✔️ A Child Poverty Act has been passed that sets income based child poverty targets.

 This is the first legislation of its kind to be introduced in Scotland.
-It’s clear the UK Government does not see child poverty as a priority, having repealed large parts of the Child Poverty Act 2010, including targets to reduce child poverty.
-The legislation sets out new ambitious targets to reduce child poverty that are significantly more ambitious than the original targets scrapped by the Tory government.
+It’s clear the UK government does not see child poverty as a priority, having repealed large parts of the UK-wide Child Poverty Act 2010, including targets to reduce child poverty by 2030.

 The new fund will provide £50 million over five years to support innovative approaches at the national and local level to tackle child poverty.
 Funding will be distributed based on advice from the Poverty and Inequality Commission.

 We’ve increased free childcare and early learning provision from 12 hours per week to 16 for all three and four year olds and eligible two year olds.
-By 2020 we’ll nearly double provision to 30 hours a week - saving families more than £4,500 per child, per year.
+By 2021, we will almost double the number of hours of free early years education and childcare to 30 hours a week for vulnerable two year olds and all three and four year olds.
+This will save families more than £4,500 per child, per year.